serverless/components/README.md

 serverless create --template-url https://github.com/serverless/components/tree/cloud/templates/website
 ```

-Next, both templates feaure `package.json` files.
+Both templates feature `package.json` files.
 Be sure to run `npm i` to enable them to work.

 After that, within your template, log in to enable deployment and saving state in the cloud: